Why Does Tiger Woods Wear Red on Sundays?

-What do you picture when you hear the name, Tiger Woods?
-You’re probably envisioning him holding up a trophy or pumping his fist after a clutch putt.
+What do you picture when you hear the name Tiger Woods?
+You probably envision him holding a trophy or pumping his fist after a clutch putt.
 Maybe he’s twirling a club after a nuked drive or flushed iron.
-And maybe it’s just his stoic game face as he plods through the back 9 on Sunday.
-Whatever you’re picturing, there’s one thing that every Tiger Woods memory has in common.
+Maybe it’s his stoic game face as he plods through the back nine on Sunday.
+Whatever you picture, there’s one thing every memory has in common.

 Golf fans remember the 1997 Masters as the coming-out party for Tiger Woods and his iconic red and black Sunday look.
-Woods sported a dark red Nike sweater and black pants that Sunday en route to a 12-stroke victory at Augusta National.
+Woods sported a dark red Nike sweater and black pants Sunday en route to a 12-stroke victory at Augusta National.

 1997 might be the first time fans got a look at Woods in red, but his affinity for the color red is traced back to his junior golf days.
-Woods wore red for closing rounds throughout high school and into his college career at Stanford.
+Woods wore red for closing rounds throughout high school and his college career at Stanford.
 Woods spoke about the origin of his go-to color after the AT&T National in 2013.

 Tiger still wears red today because of his mother

-The tradition of red on Sunday has continued to this day, and Woods’ mother Kultida has a lot to do with that.
+The tradition of red on Sunday has continued to this day, and Woods’ mother, Kultida, has a lot to do with that.

 A mother’s always right.
 In Woods’ case, she was right to the tune of 82 PGA Tour wins and 15 major championships.
 He held every last trophy on Sundays donning the color red.